 Hamptons to Hollywood sat down with Jayma Cardoso; the Founder of arguably the most popular destination in the Hamptons: The Surf Lodge.
 The Lodge, as it’s affectionately referred to by locals and tourists alike, brings together local surfers, celebrities, fisherman, and New York City’s elite all under one roof – for one reason: to have fun.

-Having opened some of NYC’s most sought after nightclubs, Jayma focused her sights out East to expand her hospitality empire.
+Having opened some of NYC’s most sought after nightclubs, Jayma focused her sights out East to expand her hospitality empire and printing franchise opportunities as her goals.
 Below she talks about how she incorporates her Brazilian heritage into her business ethos and how Californians might be getting a west coast Surf Lodge sometime in the future…

 x x x